top of page

 -

-What if I wasn’t driving the car at the time of a violation?
+What if I wasn’t driving the vehicle at the time of a violation?
 Can I appeal it?Under state law, you may contest a Safe Zones violation.
 You will need to submit information showing that you did not own the vehicle or were not driving it at the time of the event, or that the vehicle was reported stolen (and not recovered) before the event occurred.
 Other defenses may be submitted if the system has not been properly tested for accuracy, certification, or calibration – or if workers were not present at the site at the time of the incident.

 -